puli/composer-plugin/README.md

 If you develop a reusable library, you don't necessarily need to require the plugin for supporting Puli.
 Just add the relevant entries to composer.json (as explained in the next section) and let the end user require the plugin.
-Nevertheless, adding an entry to the "suggest" section is probably a good idea:
+Nevertheless, it's a good idea to add an entry to the "suggest" section of your composer.json:

 ```json
 {